lonnieezell/Bonfire2/docs/building_admin_modules/widgets.md

 **value**

-The value of the widget displayed under the title: typically the total number of records
+The value of the widget displayed under the title: typically the total number of records.

+However, more elaborate data can be passed as a string, like an html table with tabulated data.
+See how that is done in `src/Users/Module.php` with a private method `buildTableUsersByGroup()`. **value** can also be passed to the stats item by a standard `addValue()` method, see the same file for an example.

+**id**

+A uniwue widget ID throughout application (make it descriptive and add extra symbols to make sure the uniqueness).

 **url**